 Botanical Name: Cheilocostus speciosus

 Ginger crepe Malay ginger and cane reed are two more names for this plant.
 It’s famous for its dazzling white blossoms that look like crepe paper.
-Flowers and buds are edible and have a strong flavor.
+Flowers and buds are edible and have a strong flavour.
 Malay ginger is most stunning ornamental ginger plants.
 This crepe ginger is known as blooming ginger because of its thin, wavy blossoms.

 10. Turmeric